xplosionmind/tommi.space/content/jam/public/Quit Spotify.md

 ---
 date: 2020-11-07T01:00:00+01:00
 updated: 2022-07-17T19:04:08+02:00
+aliases: Quitting Spotify
+tags:
-tags: geek
+  - geek
+  - wip
 description: Thoughts and decisions about quitting Spotify
-aliases: Quitting Spotify
 redirect_from:
   - /spotify/
-  - /deezer/
-  - /apple-music/
 todo:
   - refactor/update
 ---
 <div class='yellow box'>
-	<strong>Update</strong>: I figured I heve to come to a compromise: Spotify is actually useful and not all bad.
-Yes, it has its issues, but in the end music listening is one of the few things I want to do <i lang='it'>e basta</i>, without having to waste time on a better way to do it.<br>
+	<strong>Update</strong>: I figured I have to come to a compromise: Spotify is actually useful and not all bad.
+Yes, it has its issues, but in the end music listening is one of the few things I want to do <i lang=it>e basta</i>, without having to waste time on a better way to do it.<br>
 	For now, I am sticking with Spotify.
 If you know other simple, neat, inexpensive, and effective solutions, please get in touch!
 </div>

 Quitting Spotify is hard.
 It is **very** hard, not only because it is convenient and easy to use, but mostly because almost everyone else uses it; thus creating playlists, sharing music and interacting with other music lovers becomes way harder without it.
-For these reasons, quitting and finding another tool to listen to music isn't enough: it’s necessary to substitute the playlist creation and sharing workflow of Spotify while keeping it accessible and easy to experience for anybody.
+For these reasons, quitting and finding another tool to listen to music isn’t enough: it’s necessary to substitute the playlist creation and sharing workflow of Spotify while keeping it accessible and easy to experience for anybody.

 <div class='blue box'>
 	Quitting Spotify is one of the steps of the path to [Internet Freedom](Internet%20Freedom.md), and it follows the “[Quit and switch](Quit%20and%20switch.md)” philosophy.